JeeWeetje/iot-workshop/Azure.md

 ## Receiving telemetry in the Azure Function

-By now, the full chain is set up.
+By now, the full chain of Azure services is set up.
 Telemetry from The Things Network is passed by the bridge to the Azure IoT Hub.
 Azure Stream Analytics passes 'the telemetry to the Azure Function using an Azure Event Hub.
 So by now, the telemetry will start arriving in the 'Logs' panel.

 ```
 2016-09-25T12:30:26.576 Function started (Id=9a22c084-8116-4eed-954f-e484f52d4ce4)